FREQUENTLY ASKED QUESTIONS

 A: The title, artist or author of audio tapes, compact disks, laser discs, records, videotapes, digital video disks or other similar audio or audio visual recording media need not be described on the online reporting of transactions.

 Q: What increases in license fees are contained in the new Ordinance?

-In order to pay for additional city costs for compliance software and the hiring of a police analyst, secondhand license fees have been increased effective February 1, 2012.
+A: In order to pay for additional city costs for compliance software and the hiring of a police analyst, secondhand license fees have been increased effective January 29, 2014.

 - Secondhand jewelry dealer from $74 to $2,000 per year

-- Secondhand textbook dealer licenses remains $75 per year
+- Secondhand textbook dealer licenses from $75 to $100 per year

 Each individual premise requires a license.
 There are no temporary licenses and a temporary operation must pay the full license fee for the activity.
-Those businesses that currently hold licenses will see the increases for new licenses issued after June 30, 2012.
-Businesses without a license, who apply for a new license after February 1, will pay the new, higher license fees.
-The Precious Metals Dealer license takes effect on February 1, 2012.
-All of the license fee increases are subject to a "sunset" provision, under which the Common Council must review the increases before June 30, 2013.
-If the Council does not again approve the new fees, the fees will revert to the levels that existed before February 1, 2012.
+Those businesses that currently hold licenses will see the increases for new licenses issued after January 29, 2014.
+Businesses without a license, who apply for a new license after January 29, 2014, will pay the new, higher license fees.
+All of the license fee increases are subject to a "sunset" provision, under which the Common Council must review the increases before June 30, 2014.
+If the Council does not again approve the new fees, the fees will revert to the levels that existed before January 29, 2014.

 Bond requirements are increased to $5,000 for pawnshops.
 There are no "transaction fees" under the new ordinance.

 Q:What are some of the Bail Amounts for Citations under the new Ordinance?